 - Affray: a fight between two or more individuals in a public place that is designed to scare others.

-No matter how it started or ended, you can benefit from the guidance provided by a Charlotte NC assault defense lawyer.
+No matter how it started or ended, you you should seek legal advice and guidance.
 Walking through the basics of the allegations and gathering evidence to help protect your interests are both crucial early on while the facts of the case are still fresh in your mind.
 Your lawyer may be able to identify mistakes made by the police that could result in reduced or dropped charges, but you must take action quickly.

 Understanding Simple Assault, Assault and Battery and Affray

 Assault and battery can be categorized in different ways.
 Sometimes the charges are considered misdemeanors.
 Sometimes they’re charged as felonies.
 A lot depends on the nature and the circumstances of what happened.

 - Who was hurt?